 What Is ACT?

-ACT is evidence based, with hundreds of studies documenting its effectiveness.
+Acceptance and Commitment Therapy (ACT) is evidence-based, with hundreds of studies documenting its effectiveness.

 ACT is a practical set of tools for developing psychological flexibility.
 It encourages us to mindfully embrace the things that trouble us.

 ACT uses six tools: values, committed action, acceptance, being present, cognitive defusion, and self-as-context.